mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/api-reference/index.md

 # Service status info

-Send a GET request to the `/v1/state/properties/suppressed` endpoint to learn if DC/OS Apache NiFi Service is in a `suppressed` state and not receiving offers.
+Send a GET request to the `/v1/state/properties/suppressed` endpoint to learn if DC/OS NiFi Service is in a `suppressed` state and not receiving offers.
 If a service does not need offers, Mesos can "suppress" it so that other services are not starved for resources.

 You can use this request to troubleshoot.
-If you think DC/OS Apache NiFi Service should be receiving resource offers, but is not, you can use this API call to see if DC/OS Apache NiFi Service is suppressed.
+If you think DC/OS  NiFi Service should be receiving resource offers, but is not, you can use this API call to see if DC/OS NiFi Service is suppressed.

 ```shell
 curl -H "Authorization: token=$auth_token" "<dcos_url>/service/nifi/v1/state/properties/suppressed"
 ```

 # Apache NiFi Service node operations
-These operations provide access to the DC/OS Apache NiFi Service cluster node using the available NiFi REST API.
+These operations provide access to the DC/OS NiFi Service cluster node using the available NiFi REST API.
 The REST API provides programmatic access to command and control a NiFi instance in real time.
 You can see the [NiFi REST API](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html) for more about the available API.

 ## List NiFi cluster summary